SergejBre/SynchroTime/README.md

  Request for reset completed successfully.
 ```

 7. Use the `-s (--setreg)` command to add a new value (e.g. `-12.8`) to the offset register of the DS3231.
-The new value will be added arithmetically to the old register value.
+The new value will overwrite the old register value.
 The result will be limited to the values 12.7 and -12.8. **Warning: it makes sense to do this operation only in case of resetting all calibration data (see step 6)**.
 ```bash
  $ ./synchroTime -s -12.8